refinedev/refine/documentation/docs/api-reference/core/providers/i18n-provider.md

 Internationalization (i18n) is a process that allows software applications to be localized for different regions and languages. **refine** can work with any i18n framework, but needs an `i18nProvider` to be created based on the chosen library.

-If you want to use other languages, follow the next sections, but if your application uses English, the default language of **refine**, you can skip this documentation.
+This document will help you if you want to use other languages, but if your application uses English, the default language of **refine**, you can skip it.

 ## Usage